Frequently Asked Questions about New York Boating Regulations & Laws

 Q. What is the "New York Boating Safety Certificate"?

 The Boating Safety Certificate is proof of successful completion of an approved New York Safe Boating course.
 The Boating Safety Certificate must be carried with you whenever you are operating a powered watercraft to avoid high fines.

 Q. Do I have to get the New York Boating Safety Certificate?

-A. If you were born on or after May 1, 1996, you are required to successfully complete a state approved 8-hour classroom course and obtain a boating safety safety certificate to operate a motorboat.
+A. If you were born on or after May 1, 1996, you are required to successfully complete a state approved course and obtain a boating safety certificate to operate a motorboat.
 Additionally, all persons, regardless of age, must complete a Boating Safety Education Course in order to operate a PWC on NYS waters.
 The required boating safety certificate must be carried at all times while operating the boat.

 Q. Can I take an online safety course to get my certification?

 A. Yes.
 As of May 1, 2104, successfully completing the online BOATERexam.com New York Boating Safety course will meet New York States mandatory education requirement for operating a motorboat for all individuals born on or after May 1, 1996.